 Valuation

-To reach an intrinsic value for MKC, two valuation methods were used.
-The first method used for valuing the company was a five-year DCF model.
-Using a terminal growth rate of 1.5% and a WACC of 6.09% a price of $90.88146.08 was derived.
-A sensitivity analysis of ±.25 on the terminal growth rate and WACC resulted in an intrinsic value range from $89.58 - $92.76144.42 to $147.77.
+To reach an intrinsic value for MKC, two valuation methods were used: a five-year DCF model and EV/EBITDA multiples valuation.
+Using a terminal growth rate of 1.5% and a WACC of 4.50%, a price of $146.08 was derived.
+A sensitivity analysis of ±.25 basis points on the terminal growth rate and WACC resulted in an intrinsic value range from $144.42 to $147.77.
 The second valuation method used was an EV/EBITDA multiples valuation.
 Peers were selected through the analysis of annual revenues, market cap, P/E ratios, and inventory turnover ratios.
-A chart of the peers used in this relative valuation can be found in Table 1.
-Using MKC 2018 EBITDA of $853.07 and an average peer multiple of 27.62x, a relative valuation of $152.94 was derived.
-Weights for the models were split 50/50 and resulted in a 1-year target price of $114.50148.83, representing a 7.4344.21% upside potential.
+(A chart of the peers used in this relative valuation can be found in Table 1.)
+Using MKC’s 2018 EBITDA of $853.07 and an average peer multiple of 27.62x, a relative valuation of $152.94 was derived.
+Weights for the models were split 60/40, with greater emphasis on the DCF model, and resulted in a 1-year target price of $148.83, representing a 44.21% upside potential.

 Risks